shivanshkumar999/Colorify-ColorizeBlacknWhiteImagesUsingDeepLearning/README.md

 <p>Zhang et al. decided to attack the problem of image colorization by using Convolutional Neural Networks to “hallucinate” what an input grayscale image would look like when colorized.</p>

+> ## Working of the Project

+Visit this link to see the working - <a href="https://drive.google.com/file/d/1tBYWXd_OhqQ4qQC6JudS4KpuHMjJs7Zk/view?usp=sharing">Colorify Live Demo</a>

 > ## Technical Aspect
 - The technique we’ll be covering here today is from Zhang et al.’s 2016 ECCV paper, [Colorful Image Colorization](http://richzhang.github.io/colorization/).
 Developed at the University of California, Berkeley by Richard Zhang, Phillip Isola, and Alexei A. Efros.